jmecom/jmecom.github.io/resume.md

 ---

 <h3> Resume </h3>
-I currently work at Square as a Software Engineer.
+I currently work at Square as a Hardware Security Engineer.
 For a complete resume, see my <a href="https://www.linkedin.com/in/jmecom">LinkedIn</a>.

 <!-- <div class="text-center">
   <h2>Jordan Mecom</h2>